PoCInnovation/Pool2024/P2P/day04/README.md

 **Day purposes**

-✔ Create a hardhat project to setup your ethereum development environment
+✔ Create a foundry project to setup your ethereum development environment

 ✔ Create an ERC 721 smart contract

 ✔ Build your application to interact with your contract

 ## Introduction

-**What is Hardhat ?**

-[Hardhat](https://hardhat.org) is a tool that will help you build your decentralized apps on an ethereum environment.
-Hardhat helps you compile, deploy your smart contracts and many other useful things.
-It is also helpful in the development phase to use local networks.
+Decentralized applications are applications that interact with the blockchain.
+For example when you want to swap some tokens on uniswap, you are using a decentralized application.
+The goal of this day is to create your own decentralized application that will interact with your ERC 721 smart contract.

 ## Step 0 - Setup

 Please refer to [SETUP.md](SETUP.md) file.

 ## Step 1 - Connecting your wallet to your web application